Research at Port Orford

 The Port Orford Field Station supports the ongoing research that occurs in the Redfish Rocks Marine Reserve.
-The reserve was established in 2012 and monitoring has occurred since 2010.
-Juvenile fish recruitment research is conducted in partnership with ODFW to monitor the abundance and diversity of juvenile fishes in and around the marine reserve.
-SMURFs (Standard Monitoring Units For the Recruitment of Fishes) are deployed every year and sampled regularly.
-Samples are then brought back to the field station to be processed and sorted by size and species complex.
-2022 sampling was conducted by two undergraduate interns based out of the field station.
-For more information about the marine reserve and the research occurring go to https://oregonmarinereserves.com/reserves/redfish-rocks
+The reserve was officially established in 2012 and the Oregon Department of Fish and Wildlife (ODFW) has been monitoring the site since 2010.
+We support the study of juvenile fish in partnership with ODFW and OSU's Plankton Ecology Lab by monitoring the abundance and diversity of juvenile fishes in and around the marine reserve.
+We utilize SMURFs (Standardized Monitoring Units for the Recruitment of Fishes) to sample juvenile fish at the marine reserve and nearby Humbug Mountain from the spring-fall.
+Find more information about the marine reserve and the research occurring there.

 Aaron Galloway is an Associate Professor at the Oregon Institute of Marine Biology, the marine lab of the University of Oregon.
 Dr. Galloway leads the Coastal Trophic Ecology Lab (CTELab), which is generally focused on trophic inferences in marine benthic food webs, with an emphasis on algae-invertebrate interactions.
 To do this work, the group often uses fatty acids as trophic biomarkers, paired with underwater natural history, scuba diving, lab and field experimentation, and modeling.
 Dr. Galloway is one of the original partners of the Oregon Kelp Alliance (ORKA), and has conducted regular subtidal diving research in the Port Orford area in close collaboration with partners at the Port Orford Field Station since 2016.